hbctraining/spatial_nanocourse/lessons/visum_hd.md

                         (nFeature_Spatial.016um > 100))
 ```

-Now we can create simialr plots with filtered data.
-What do we see?
+Now we can create simialr plots with filtered data. **What do we see?** Comment here.

 ```r